Denver, North Carolina: General William Lee Davidson

 On February 1, 1781, British forces under the command of Lt.
 General Cornwallis clashed with North Carolina troops led by Brig.
 Gen. William Lee Davidson at Cowan's Ford, the southernmost limit of present-day Denver.
-The British were pursuing Nathanael Greene's forces following the Patriot victory at Cowpens, South Carolina, and Davidson's men had been sent to stall and harass his advance.
+The British were pursuing Nathanael Greene's forces following the Patriot victory at Cowpens, South Carolina, and Davidson's troops had been sent to stall and harass his advance.
 With Davidson was Captain Joseph Graham, a local, who had raised 56 cavalrymen.
 He had promised that those who furnished their own horses and equipment and served six weeks would be considered as having served a tour of three months.

 Local blacksmiths made 45 rough swords for the new mounted troops.
-Only fifteen of Graham's men had pistols, but all had rifles, not the ideal weapon for horseback fighting.
-Davidson, charged with guarding four of the Catawba River crossings, had sent 500 men to Beattie's Ford, keeping only 25 at Cowan's.
+Only fifteen of Graham's troops had pistols, but all had rifles, not the ideal weapon for horseback fighting.
+Davidson, charged with guarding four of the Catawba River crossings, had sent 500 troops to Beattie's Ford, keeping only 25 at Cowan's.
 But the river was high and Cornwallis did not have access to his heavy guns.
 Led by a local Tory guide, Frederick Hager, the British began to cross the river early as the Americans were still sleeping.
 The sentry was not alerted until Cornwallis' troops were within 100 yards of the shore.
 The battle began, and the strong current was on the American's side.
 Greatly outnumbered, the local forces were able to hold their own, slowly falling back into the woods while returning fire.
 The British finally took the ford and advanced.
 General Davidson was shot, and the militia, seeing this, fled.
 Major Graham's cavalry covered their retreat.
 The battle had helped a larger force under the command of Daniel Morgan reach the Yadkin River unopposed.
 It is said that Frederick Hager was the man who shot the gun that killed General Davidson.